Henrietta Mears

-Henrietta Cornelia Mears (October 23, 1890 – March 20, 1963) was a Christian educator, evangelist, and author who had a significant impact on evangelical Christianity in the 20th century and one of the founders of the National Sunday School Association Best known as the innovative and dynamic Director of Christian Education at First Presbyterian Church of Hollywood, California and in charge of the college and young adult people in the mid-1900s, she built a dedicated, enthusiastic staff, trained and mentored her teachers and implemented a graded, age-appropriate curriculum from "cradle roll" to adults.
+Henrietta Cornelia Mears (October 23, 1890 – March 20, 1963) was a Christian educator, evangelist, and author who had a significant impact on evangelical Christianity in the 20th century and was one of the founders of the National Sunday School Association.
+Best known as the innovative and dynamic Director of Christian Education at First Presbyterian Church of Hollywood, California, and in charge of the church's college and young adult programs in the mid-1900s, she built a dedicated, enthusiastic staff, trained and mentored her teachers and implemented a graded, age-appropriate curriculum from "cradle roll" to adults.

 Early life and education

 Henrietta Cornelia Mears was born on October 23, 1890, in Fargo, North Dakota.
-She was the seventh child of banker E. Ashley Mears and Baptist laywoman Margaret Burtis Everts (d.
-1910 or 1911), then aged 42.
+She was the seventh child of banker E. Ashley Mears and Baptist laywoman Margaret Burtis Everts (died 1910 or 1911), then aged 42.

-Henrietta's father, E. Ashley Mears, was the President of First Bank of North Dakota and sold mortgages to private investors.
+Her father, E. Ashley Mears, was the President of First Bank of North Dakota and sold mortgages to private investors.
 At the height of his business, he owned approximately 20 banks.
 The family's wealth was largely lost in the Panic of 1893.
 In the aftermath, they moved to Minneapolis, Minnesota.
 At age seven years, Henrietta joined the First Baptist Church of Minneapolis.

-Mears contracted muscular rheumatism at age 12, and suffered from bad eyesight all her life.
+Mears contracted muscular rheumatism at age 12, and lived with poor eyesight all her life.
 Although her doctors advised her not to attend university, fearing it would cause her to lose her sight entirely, Mears did attend the University of Minnesota, graduating in 1913.